lscharen/iigs-game-engine/README.md

         da       $00
 ```

-# Setting up the play field
+## Setting up the play field

 Once the engine is initialized, the play field must be set up.
 The play field defines a rectangular area of the physical graphics screen that is managed by the Tile Engine.

 The size of the play field can be set directly by passing the width and height in the `x` and `y` registers.
-Also, there are 9 predefined[^1] screen sizes that correspond to well-known Apple IIgs software titles and hardware of the era which can be selected by the `x` register argument.
+Also, there are 9 predefined screen sizes that correspond to well-known Apple IIgs software titles and hardware of the era which can be selected by the `x` register argument.

 ```asm
 ; Main code here...